Who's Trying to Destroy Negro League Landmarks in Kansas City?

 The former home of Baseball Hall of Famer and Kansas City Monarch Satchel Paige went up in flames overnight near 28th & Benton Blvd.
 Nobody was inside.
 House has been vacant for some time. https://t.co/z6Pc6GcxVh

-About a five-minute drive south of the Buck O'Neil Center sits the home where Hall of Fame pitcher Satchel Paige—the first black pitcher to play in the World Series (1948)—lived from the early 1960s until his death in 1982.
+About a five-minute drive south of the Buck O'Neil Center sits the home where Paige—the first black pitcher to play in the World Series (1948)—lived from the early 1960s until the Hall of Famer's death in 1982.
 The house, also located in a historically black neighborhood, was a haven for Kansas City legends inside both baseball and jazz: Count Basie, among others, was a frequent guest.

 Now the house lies abandoned and, since late May, charred almost beyond recognition.
 A fire destroyed the top two floors and put a serious hurdle in front of museum staff members who had hoped to one day restore the home and help it become an officially designated historical site.
 It's still unclear whether the house, which is owned by an individual outside the Paige family, can be salvaged at all.
 Investigators found traces of accelerant used to start the fire, and Jacob Becchina, an investigator with the Kansas City Police Department, confirms it's being treated as an arson, though they have no suspects.